capjamesg/hypertext-coffee-pot/README.md

 Milk is poured in the coffee after five minutes of brewing.
 You can use the web application to send a WHEN request to stop pouring milk on demand.

+## Alternative Milk Support

+The coffee server can accept requests for almond, oat, soya, and coconut milk.
+While not defined in the original specification, these values have grown enough support among coffee drinkers to merit inclusion.

 ## HTTP 418 Status Code Support

 The coffee pot does not support the HTTP 418 status code.
 This is because the application only allows you to define a coffee pot as a brewing device.

+## TODOs

+[] Fix countdown timer on home page

 ## Technologies